kidaa30/ohimanual/content/NP_practical.md

 <!---deleted because was confusing--->

 The third component is to try to find the **sustainability** coefficients of the identified products.
-These could be given values, in which case you would simplify the model, or they could be derived from two factors, **exposure and risk**.
+It is possible to measure sustainability in a number of different ways.
+Quantitative information can be used, or expert judgment, perhaps based on information or rough estimates of how sustainable the harvest method is, which is what was done in Global 2012.
+We based the sustainability component on the historical maximum harvest recorded, the maximum harvesting density recorded, and risk status assessments by the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
+In the absence of these, we borrowed general principles from fisheries models to provide rough estimates.
+If these are given values you could simplify the model, or they could be derived from two factors, **exposure and risk**.
 The **exposure** will come from the spatio-temporal harvest amount data already prepared, and the **risk** will come from the scientific literature or a developed indicator.
 For both of those cases, the values can be calculated in separate equations as part of your data preparation process.

 ![Natural Products goal model from OHI Global Assessment 2013](https://docs.google.com/drawings/d/1JFU166u9J8-bYDxeEJPKoZjHOnUtOsz4GlsxlMgKsQo/pub?w=594&h=100)